UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 It is crucial to review the Electricity Facts Label for details on early termination fees, minimum usage charges, and contract lengths, which differ between providers.

-In most cases, Texas rules say providers can’t charge an Early Termination Fee if you provide proof of your move, such as a forwarding address or new lease.
+In most cases, Texas rules dictate that providers cannot charge an Early Termination Fee if you provide proof of your move, such as a forwarding address or new lease.
 Always verify your provider’s current policy and the PUC rules before canceling.

-Customer Service and Gexa Energy vs. Frontier Utilities Reviews
+Customer Service And Reviews For Gexa Energy Versus Frontier Utilities

 Comparison graphic showing a happy Gexa Energy customer with benefits and an unhappy Frontier Utilities customer with concerns.

-Customer service experiences in the energy sector are notoriously mixed, but there are distinctions here as well.
+Before making your final choice, it pays to look at customer service track records.
 Gexa Energy generally maintains higher ratings with the Better Business Bureau (BBB) compared to budget brands.
-One of their standout features is the “Happiness Guarantee,” which has at times allowed new customers to switch to a different Gexa plan within a limited window (e.g., 60 days) if they aren’t satisfied.
-Be sure to confirm whether a guarantee is currently offered and what terms apply before you enroll.
+One of their standout features is the “Happiness Guarantee,” which allows new customers to switch to a different Gexa plan within a limited window if they aren’t completely satisfied.
+Frontier Utilities, however, faces more typical budget-provider complaints regarding billing transparency.

 Illustration comparing Gexa Energy's stable, green plans versus Frontier Utilities' flexible, budget contracts.